stigrs/diimpy/README.md

-# DIIMPY - Dynamic Inoperability Input-Output Model for Python
+# Dynamic Inoperability Input-Output Model for Python (DIIMPY)

 DIIMPY provides the Demand-Reduction and Recovery Dynamic Inoperability Input-Output Model (DIIM) for interdependent functions as described in